baltimoreheritage/civil-rights-heritage/_pages/housing.md

 > In the 1950's a group of enlightened Baltimore homeowners sought to enlist like-minded civic and neighborhood organizations and the business community to encourage stable, integrated neighborhood housing "white flight" from the City.
 Baltimore Neighborhoods, Inc. (BNI), incorporated in March of 1959 by James Rouse, Ellsworth Rosen, and Sidney Hollander, Jr.

 By 1960, however, the area south of Edmondson Village had changed from more than 99% white in 1950 to 62% black in 1960 and, a decade later, 92% black in 1970.
-Edmondson Village itself remained 99% white in 1960 but had changed to 97% black by 1970.
+Edmondson Village itself remained 99% white in 1960 but had changed to 97% black by 1970.[@orser_blockbusting_1994]

 Although little evidence documents widespread physical violence on a scale comparable to white antagonists in Detroit or Chicago, the State Commission on Interracial Problems observed in 1958, "The problem it said, is not with violence 'but with the frigid withdrawal' of whites from the Negroes."
 During the late 1950s, the State Commission and others finally engaged with the ongoing process of racial transition with the beginning of advocacy and organizing efforts to promote "neighborhood stabilization."

 On Feb 27, 1961, the _Baltimore Sun _ reported under the headline "Minor Difference?: Race And Renewal," writing:

-> After leaders of the city's renewal agency and the Baltimore branch of the National Association for the Advancement of Colored People faced each other for two hours across the Mayor's office recently, Mayor Grady summed up their dispute as "a minor difference of words."
+> After leaders of the city's renewal agency and the Baltimore branch of the National Association for the Advancement of Colored People faced each other for two hours across the Mayor's office recently, Mayor Grady summed up their dispute as "a minor difference of words."[@lukas_minor_1961]

 # 1964 – 1976